scifir/scifir-units/TO-DO.md

 // TODO: if size_t and other similar constants are intended to be used inside normal code
 // TODO: replace boost::split by split of C++20
 // TODO: check is string_view should be used as parameters
+// TODO: use string_view to the enum functions

 // DIMENSIONS (7)
 // TODO: support the binary prefixes too
-// TODO: a new function to display dimensions with their full name, including the prefix
-// TODO: functions get_plural(), get_fullname() and get_fullplural()
 // TODO: function get_frequent_dimensions(), which are the frequent definitions (J is N*m, W is J/s, etc)

-// TODO: allow to initalize degree dimensions by symbol
-// TODO: angle class needs a to_scalar_unit() function that gives an equivalent scalar_unit class with the same value and grade dimension
+// TODO: test dimension class with MSVC for the uses of the special characters
 // TODO: some dimensions like degree, radian and money shouldn't be allowed to have a prefix
 // TODO: check the literal with e
 // TODO: read the ISO 80000